 - What is Mastodon?

 - How is it like Twitter?

 - How is it like email?

-- How is it not like either of those; or, What are the Local and Federated Timelines?
+- How is it not like either of those?

-- What is the Fediverse?

 - How do I establish my brand's presence on Mastodon?

-- · How do I get verified on Mastodon?
+- How do I get verified on Mastodon?

 - Okay, how do I let people know that I am who I say I am?

 - HOW DO I PICK AN INSTANCE?

-- I've found another instance I like better.
-Can I move my account?

 - How do I mention someone who's not on my instance?

 - What are the rules?

-- What if I see someone breaking the rules?

 - What are the different kinds of posts?

 - How do privacy settings work?

 - How private is "Private"?

 - What happens when someone follows me?

 - So if I lock my account, only approved people can see my posts?

-- What if someone's following or interacting with me and I don't want them to?

-- How will I know if someone's muted or blocked me?

 - What if I go over the character limit?

-- · What are hashtags?
+- What are hashtags?

 - What does "CW" mean?

 - I just attached a picture to my toot.
 What's with the new 'eye' icon?

 - I just attached a picture to my toot.
 How can I add a caption to it?

 - Why should I add a caption to my picture?

 - How come my friend on another instance can use this emoji, but I can't?

 - Why can't I search for a specific word or phrase?

-- Why can't I quote someone's toot, like a quote-tweet? - The Mastodon culture seems pretty weird? - What does mean? - What's the generally-accepted Mastodon etiquette? - I like mastodon but I prefer the way twitter looks. - I like mastodon but I want to use it on my phone. - How can I back up my Mastodon account? - Can I use the keyboard to navigate Mastodon? - How do favorites work on other server types? - Weird, my server doesn't have a bunch of these features. - Weird, my server has a bunch of extra features. - I have other questions. - How can I contribute to the Guide?
+- Why can't I quote someone's toot, like a quote-tweet?

+- The Mastodon culture seems pretty weird?

+- What does ≜mean?

+- What's the generally-accepted Mastodon etiquette?

+- I like mastodon but I prefer the way twitter looks.

+- I like mastodon but I want to use it on my phone.

+- How can I back up my Mastodon account?

+- Can I use the keyboard to navigate Mastodon?

+- Weird, my server doesn't have a bunch of these features.

+- I have other questions.